 With a foreword by David Burke who played Granada’s inaugural Dr. John H. Watson alongside Brett in the series.
 A breakthrough performance designed to return Dr. Watson to his status as the gentleman, doctor, soldier, and author he was, not the buffoon.
 Mr. Burke achieved this with skill, style, and beauty.
 The youthful interaction between Burke and Brett and the duet of their voices created a fantastic beginning to the series.

-Gretchen Altabef, author of Sherlock Holmes These Scattered Houses, member of the Sherlock Holmes Society of London and the John H. Watson Society, is a contributor to the Sherlock Holmes section of this book and one of the book’s editors.
+Ms. Altabef is a Contributor to the Sherlock Holmes section of this book and one of the book’s Editors.